bet4a/d3wiki/Transitions.md

 <a name="each" href="#each">#</a> transition.<b>each</b>(<i>type</i>, <i>listener</i>)

 Add a listener for transition events.
 Currently only "end" events are supported.
 The listener will be invoked for each individual element in the transition, even if the transition has a constant delay and duration.
-The end event can be used to initiate multi-stage transitions by selecting the current element (`d3.select(this)`) and deriving a new transition.
+The end event can be used to initiate multi-stage transitions by selecting the current element, `this`, and deriving a new transition.
 Any transitions created during the end event will inherit the current transition ID, and thus will not override a newer transition that was previously scheduled.

-Note: there is no way to remove the event listener.
+Note: there is currently no way to remove listeners.
 And, this operator has the same name as the selection [[each|Selections#each]] operator, which is somewhat confusing.
-It should probably be renamed to "onEach".
+It should probably be renamed to "on".

-<a name="call" href="#call">#</a> transition.<b>call</b>(<i>function</i>)
+<a name="call" href="#call">#</a> transition.<b>call</b>(<i>function</i>[, <i>arguments…</i>])

 Invokes the specified *function* once, passing in the current transition along with any optional *arguments*.
 The call operator always returns the current transition, regardless of the return value of the specified function.
 The call operator is identical to invoking a function by hand; but it makes it easier to use method chaining.
 For example, say we want to set a number of attributes the same way in a number of different places.
 So we take the code and wrap it in a reusable function:

-    function foo(selection) {
+    function foo(transition) {
-      selection
+      transition
           .attr("name1", "value1")
           .attr("name2", "value2");
     }